RobertTalbert/discretecs-vault/Dijkstra's algorithm.md

 `VISITED` is now `[A,B,C,E,D]` and the table of distances is unchanged.

 The last vertex to be added is `F`.
-All paths from
+The `VISITED` list now contains all the vertices of the graph, so the algorithm terminates.
 ## Resources

 (video)